 Chronic stress disorder not only places individuals at risk of serious medical problems, but also psychological disorders along the lines of depression and severe anxiety.
 When left untreated, a declining health status only works to increase the degree of stress a person feels from day to day, creating a vicious cycle of stress and illness over time.

-If you or someone you know suspect you may be living with chronic stress disorder and have more questions, please feel free to call our toll-free helpline at to speak with one of our phone counselors.
+If you or someone you know suspect you may be living with chronic stress disorder and have more questions, please feel free to call our toll-free helpline at 800-598-5053 (Who Answers?) to speak with one of our phone counselors.